geostyler/geostyler-homepage/content/codesprint-2024/intro.md

 Thank you, [IGN](https://www.ign.fr), for hosting the code sprint and providing the fantastic catering!

-Thank you, [FOSSGIS e.V.](https://www.fossgis.de/), for funding the travel expences for many of our participants!
+Thank you, [FOSSGIS e.V.](https://www.fossgis.de/), for funding the travel expenses for many of our participants!

 Thank you, [Pozi](https://pozi.com/) and all other [OpenCollective contributors](https://opencollective.com/geostyler), for sponsoring the social event!